mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 ---
+title: >
-title: 'What to do if you do not feel heard in your organisation'
+  What to do if you don't feel heard at work
 author: 'Oscar Dominguez'
 github: oscard0m
 twitter: oscard0m_